xjm/drupal_core_release/README.md

    You will be prompted to enter the release number, as well as the previous and next release numbers if it is not a normal patch release,

-3. Your drush rn output will be copied to the clipboard if you have pbcopy (Mac), or output directly otherwise.
+3. A list of the commits since the last release you entered  will be copied to the clipboard if you have pbcopy (Mac), or output directly otherwise.
 Add it to your release notes.

 4. Make sure the script did the right things: